Research Investment Council

 Small grant requests of $5,000 to $50,000 may be submitted to support preparation of proposals with application deadlines in the near future (i.e., three months to one year).

 Funds provided through this program are available to support such activities as course releases, equipment purchase, external consultants, etc., as appropriate to facilitate preparation of the proposal.
+Funds may not be used for pilot studies.
 These investments will require an expedited review process to capitalize on the immediate opportunity for proposal submissions.
-The RIC delegates responsibility for reviewing these requests to the Office of Research and Graduate Studies (RGS) for the sake of efficiency and rapid turnaround.
-RGS submits an annual Level II investment report to RIC.
+The RIC delegates responsibility for reviewing these requests to the Office of Research for the sake of efficiency and rapid turnaround.
+KU Research submits an annual Level II investment report to the RIC.

 Evaluation criteria include: